-Any resident who wants to report a missing pet should be directed to the human shelter Public Information Officer.
+Any resident who wants to report a missing pet should be directed to the appropriate agency.
 The PIO, ESF11/ESF6A, [Animal Control Agency] will assist family members in reuniting with their pet.
 This may include information and photos via an internet site, utilizing the United Way 211 non-emergency call center, and the media.